Web design · SEO & SEA · Branding

 45711 Datteln

-– hereinafter: Contractor –
+- in the following: Contractor -

 1.1.3 The Contractor shall be authorised to subcontract the necessary services in its own name and for its own account to subcontractors, who in turn may also use subcontractors.
 Unless otherwise agreed, the Contractor shall remain the sole contractual partner of the Customer.
 Subcontractors shall not be used if it is apparent to the Contractor that their use is contrary to the legitimate interests of the Customer.